titom73/anta-malaga/slides.md

         - 4.30.2F
 ```

-In the `VerifyEOSVersion` class, we need to define the test inputs by defining a subclass of `AntaTest.Input`:
+In the `VerifyEOSVersion` class, we need to define the test inputs by defining a subclass of `AntaTest.Input` called `Input` under the `VerifyEOSVersion` class:

 ```python
 class VerifyEOSVersion(AntaTest):